 Sesame oil contains an amino acid known as tyrosine, which is directly connected to serotonin activity.
 Serotonin is a neurotransmitter which impacts our mood.
 An imbalance of it could lead to depression and stress.
 According to experts, incorporating sesame oil in diet help in the production of serotonin which in turn help in feeling positive and keeping chronic stress away.

-Oil pulling is an ancient Ayurvedic technique which is followed for promoting oral health and removing plaque.
-A tablespoon of oil is taken on an empty stomach and swished around in the mouth for 20 minutes and then spat out.
+Sesame Oil pulling is an ancient Ayurvedic technique that is followed for promoting oral health and removing plaque.
+A tablespoon of Sesame Oil is taken on an empty stomach and swished around in the mouth for 20 minutes and then spat out.
 It is believed to remove toxins from the body.
 Sesame oil is commonly used for this practice because of its medicinal properties.

 Sesame oil is valued in Ayurveda because of its antibacterial and anti-inflammatory properties.
-It is commonly used in beauty treatments for the skin because it is an excellent moisturiser, promotes regeneration of healthy skin, has anti-aging properties, and is considered to be a natural SPF.
+Sesame Oil commonly used in beauty treatments for the skin because it is an excellent moisturizer, promotes regeneration of healthy skin, has anti-aging properties, and is considered to be a natural SPF.
 It is also used extensively as massaging oil because of its warming property and its ability to seep deep into the skin.

 Sesame seed oil has anti-inflammatory properties which makes it an innate healing agent.
 The antibacterial properties help in fighting various bacteria, including staphylococcus, streptococcus, and athlete’s foot fungus, affecting the skin.
 A mixture of sesame seed oil and lukewarm water is an effective home remedy for vaginal yeast infections.